 - Air set molding

 Along with these processes, we offer a complete metallurgical analysis.
-With our state-of-the-art lab, we can prepare metals for analysis to help reduce casting defects and process inefficiencies.
+With our state-of-the-art foundry, we can prepare metals for analysis to help reduce casting defects and process inefficiencies.

 Our solutions also allow for the use of a wide range of materials including stainless steel, alloy steel, iron, aluminum, magnesium, brass, bronze, and copper.
 Our equipment includes magma solidification software to reduce or eliminate porosity.
 We also utilize a coreless induction melting furnace to increase productivity.